jpsca/writeadoc/src/writeadoc/blueprint/content/index.md

 #.
 You don't include this file in your `pages` list.
 #.
 This file **must** be named `index.md` and be directly inside the `content` folder, not in a subfolder.
 #.
-Unlike other pages, it uses the `indes.jinja` view.
+Unlike other pages, it uses the `index.jinja` view.